Original Sin poster

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Luis makes Julia a full partner in his business, giving her access to everything - his money, his accounts, his complete trust.
 He chooses love over caution, fully committing despite the warning signs., moving from reaction to action.

 The Collapse moment at 85 minutes (73% through) represents the emotional nadir.
 Here, Billy is found dead.
 Julia claims she killed him to be with Luis, that her love became real.
 Luis faces the ultimate test: believe her again or turn her in.
-His sister dies (whiff of death), eliminating his final moral anchor., reveals the protagonist at their lowest point.
+His sister dies (whiff of death), eliminating his final moral anchor., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Luis makes his final choice: he helps Julia escape, becoming complicit in her crimes.
 He synthesizes his desire with her deception, accepting the lie as his reality.
 This is a negative transformation - he chooses beautiful illusion over painful truth., demonstrating the transformation achieved throughout the journey.